 Breeding Mystery Snail and Eggs

-When the female is ready to lay its eggs, she will lay her eggs on top or in water.
-They will leave their eggs in the cocoon making it easy to spot and to remove them if you do not want snail babies.
 Eggs can also be placed in other aquarium ornaments, rocks, and pebbles; that is why it is always recommended that you carefully inspect, dip and even quarantine any new items that will enter into your tank.

 Some species of snails prefer to lay their eggs next to a glass.
 Snails from the family Ampullariidae, better known as apple snails, have both gills and lungs that breathe in and out of the water, allowing them to lay their eggs in different places.
 When they lay eggs above the water, the egg hatches within the space of one month because there is air around the cocoon which makes it moisty.

 What do mystery snail eggs look like?

 While each type of snail will have different eggs, in the case of freshwater snail their eggs are easier to see in freshwater aquarium.
 The snail’s eggs will be clumped together with a ribbon and may have a transparent sac that holds them together.
 The eggs look like clear jelly bubbles may have a certain color depending on the type of snail.

 Fertilized eggs will usually change color slightly and begin to show dark spots in a short time, which is an indication that the snails are hatching while unfertilized eggs don’t change colour which means that the clutch was not hatched.

 Here are the steps to hatching the mystery snail eggs;